 Mentees may be graduate students who have completed their coursework, post-graduate scholars, postdoctoral fellows, early-career curators, conservators, or academics, or individuals seeking to pursue new areas of expertise regardless of age.
 Mentees must be current HNA members.
 To apply to be a mentee, please click HERE.

-There are no set topics or guidelines for the program, but we encourage mentors and mentees to discuss their respective expectations in their initial meeting.
+There are no set topics or guidelines for the program, but we encourage mentors and mentees to discuss their respective expectations in their initial meeting, and for mentees to share a list of aims.
 Conversations might focus on matters of research, professional skills, job application strategies, the state of the field, the work/life balance, specific works of art or readings of mutual interest, etc. Mentees may ask mentors to read one article, essay, or chapter, or to look over one professional document, such as a CV or cover letter, though the mentor may opt to decline for reasons of time or potential conflict of interest.
-If it is convenient and feasible to meet in person at some point, such as at the upcoming HNA conference in Amsterdam in June 2022, they might consider this option as well, though once again it is neither necessary nor required.
-At the start of the program, the HNA Mentorship Committee will organize an inaugural (and optional) kick-off Zoom meeting for mentees and mentors, respectively.